wladerer/vsh/README.md

 shopt -s globstar; for dir in /path/to/search/**/; do [ -f "$dir/vasprun.xml" ] && (cd "$dir" && vsh analysis --converged); done
  ```

-##### bands
+##### band

-bands is a glorified wrapper for [pyprocar](https://romerogroup.github.io/pyprocar/) with only an additional input parser to simplify plotting.
+band is a glorified wrapper for [pyprocar](https://romerogroup.github.io/pyprocar/) with only an additional input parser to simplify plotting.
 Adjustments have been made to the default behavior - namely preference for the parametric plotting mode instead of the 'plain' mode.
+Additional quality of life features have been included as well - such as specifying the orbitals by symbol rather than arbitrary number.

 ##### db

 vsh contains a wrapper for the ASE database utility.
 There have been some adjustments to the default ASE database behavior to include more information regarding the initial parameters and results of a VASP calculation.

-##### freeze

-This is soon to be deprecated and moved into the `inputs` module.

 ##### slab

 slabgen is a module intended to simplify the process of making slabs of bulk materials.
 Many options are included in the specification of typical parameters such as vacuum, slab thickness, and miller plane.

-##### inputs

-inputs currently handles the creation and manipulation of multiple kinds of VASP input files.

-Note: Pseudopotentials must be configured using the `pmg config` command provided by pymatgen.

-##### manage

-A simple utility to help archive job output or duplicate job inputs.
+##### incar, poscar, potcar, and kpoints

+These four modules handle the creation and modification of their respective files.
+Notably, `kpoints` can handle any type of KPOINTS file and can even produce high-symmetry k-paths from the SeekPath API.